Illinois State Police

-The Illinois State Police (ISP) is the state police agency of the state of Illinois.
-The Illinois State Police is responsible for traffic safety on more than 300,000 miles of total roadway, including 2,185 miles of Interstate Highways and 15,969 miles of State Highways.
-In 2021, the ISP Division of Patrol handled more than 48,000 traffic crashes, conducted more than 68,000 motor carrier safety inspections, and made more than 4,500 DUI arrest.
-The Division of Criminal Investigation opened 930 violent crime cases, opened 124 homicide cases, seized 1,590 firearms, handled 64 public integrity cases, and ensured 595 Firearm Owner Identification (FOID) card holders were in compliance.
+The Illinois State Police (ISP) is the state police agency of the U.S. state of Illinois.
+The Illinois State Police is responsible for traffic safety on more than 300,000 miles of total roadway, including 2,185 miles of interstate highways and 15,969 miles of state highways.
 Currently, almost 3,000 sworn and civilian personnel make up the Illinois State Police.

-Illinois State Police Centennial

-In 2022, to celebrate 100 years, ISP hosted several special events including a flag uncasing ceremony, gala, and proclamation signing.
-ISP’s honor guard presented the colors at numerous sporting events across the state including a presentation at a Chicago Cubs home game at Wrigley Field.
-ISP also procured 22 limited edition patrol cars with vintage decal packages.

-Troops & Organization
+Troops and organization

 Organization

 The Illinois State Police is currently organized into several divisions, commands, offices and bureaus: